Be found at the exact moment they are searching. Sign up and Get Listed

 This Web Conference will explore the architecture of sleep and the different types of dream experience ranging from normative/ordinary to extraordinary dreams.
 Dr. Bogzaran will also discuss the more common assumptions behind dream interpretation.

 Dr. Bogzaran will present ways to approach dreams from a creative and holistic view called Integral Dream Practice (IDP).
 Using principles of IDP, participants will have an opportunity to learn how to approach dreams within the proper context of their own therapeutic practice.

 This Web Conference is designed to help clinicians:

-Fariba Bogzaran, PhD, a scientist/artist, founded the Dream Studies program at JFK University in Berkeley, California where she is currently a faculty member.
-She also developed over six university graduate courses on dream studies including: Sleep, Dreams and States of Consciousness; Lucid Dreaming; Dreams and Creativity; Dreams and Shamanism and others.
+Fariba Bogzaran, PhD, a scientist and artist, founded the Dream Studies program at JFK University in Berkeley, California where she is currently a faculty member.
+She also developed over six university graduate courses on dream studies including Sleep, Dreams and States of Consciousness; Lucid Dreaming; Dreams and Creativity; Dreams and Shamanism, and others.
 The International Association for the Study of Dreams recognized Fariba for her distinguished contribution.

 She conducted the first major scientific research project on the spiritual experiences in lucid dreaming in the 1980s (Experiencing the Divine in Lucid Dream State, UMI, 1989) and a phenomenological studies of visual vocabulary in transpersonal experiences in lucid dreaming (Images of the Lucid Mind, UMI, 1996).
 She was the recipient of a grant from the Institute of Noetic Sciences for her innovative post-doctorate research, which resulted in the development of an interdisciplinary consciousness and art movement called Lucid Art (Lucid Art and Hyperspace Lucidity, Human Sciences Press 2003).